RodriguezRamiro/DevsLanding/README.md

 npm run deploy

-(You may need gh-pages installed)

 🧪 Version & Live Updates

 Current Version: 1.0.0

-Last Update: Hover over the footer “Built with React + Flask” text to see the latest commit hash and update date.
+Last Update: Hover over the footer “Built with React + Node" to see the latest commit hash and update date This ensures visitors always know which version they’re viewing, enhancing transparency and professionalism.
 View Source: GitHub Repository

-This dynamic footer ensures visitors always know which version of your portfolio they are viewing, reinforcing professionalism and transparency.

 🤝 Contributing